godalming123/common-assembly/readme.md

 >       - `shrinkArena`
 >       - `resetArena` - frees every item in an arena without freeing the arena itself
 >       - `deallocateArena`
->     - There would be a main arena that works by expanding and shrinking the program break rather than requesting backing memory and freeing backing memory for a large set of contiguos pages
+>     - There would be a main arena that works by expanding and shrinking the program break rather than requesting backing memory and freeing backing memory for a large set of contiguous pages
->     - Depending on the langauge design, the operations might not be named in the code
+>     - Depending on the language design, the operations might not be named in the code
 > - A code highlighter
 > - Support for importing one file from another
 > - While loops: